-Baritone Juan Carlos Heredia joins the Domingo-Colburn-Stein Young Artist for the 2017/18 season, making his company debut as Moralès in Carmen.
+Baritone Juan Carlos Heredia joined the Domingo-Colburn-Stein Young Artist for the 2017/18 season, appearing as Moralès in Carmen and Marullo in Rigoletto.
 He was a 2016 winner of Operalia, where he was awarded the Don Plácido Domingo Ferrer Prize for Zarzuela.

 Born in Chihuahua, Mexico, he began his musical training as a classical guitarist.
 He began his vocal studies in 2011.